 (c) For password expiry : # cat /etc/shadow| grep joseph OR passwd -S joseph

-20. How to create a user without a home directory, no shell, no group and custom comment?
+20. How to create a user without a home directory, no shell, no group or custom comment?

 # useradd -M -N -s /bin/false -c “Linux Teck” linuxteck